 is closer than you think.

-In order for you understand why I do what I do and how it can benefit you I want to share the highlights of my academic and professional career.
+In order for you to understand why I do what I do and how it can benefit you I want to share the highlights of my academic and professional career.
 For those of you familiar with psychotherapy you will notice how the telling of a story informs our understanding of a person.
 For those of you unfamiliar with the process of therapy, this will be an introduction to the concept.

 My parents were both educators born in Wyoming during the Great Depression.
 When I was a child they moved us to northern New York and raised us on a farm.
 They believed it would benefit my brothers and I to understand the cycles of life.
-Every member of the family contributed to best of our abilities.
+Every member of the family contributed to the best of our abilities.
 Even in the bitter cold of winter it was not uncommon for my mother to birth the lambs and calves while my father was at work.

 In high school I studied Japanese and became an exchange student in a rural town in Kyushu, Japan where I spent many hours exploring the local Buddhist and Shinto temples.
 My interest in comparative philosophy continued at Hampshire College in Massachusetts where I was encouraged to pursue my passion through an individualized program of study.
 I was fortunate to spend several months living with Tibetan monks in India and Nepal.
 In Thailand I learned Vipassana meditation.

 I then attended the Bryn Mawr Graduate School of Social Work and Social Research.
 My graduate thesis explored the unique role of silent prayer in the lives of Orthodox Jewish women.
 After graduation I moved to Israel where I learned Hebrew and became a grant writer for the Tel Aviv Rape Crisis Center.
 The first time I went to the Kotel (Western Wall) in Jerusalem I knew my soul was home.